JustalK/LABORATORY-AWS-CLOUDFORMATION/README.md

 - **Experience1**: Create a S3 with a name from parameters
 - **Experience2**: Create a network with a private and public subnet
 - **Experience3**: Create a ASG
+- **Experience4**: Creating a userdata for updaing the server and installing nvm&pm2